 Finally, for anyone that’s been convicted three or more times of patronizing a prostitute, the maximum fine will be $3,000 or imprisonment will last at least one year.
 In each of these cases, the possibility of the sentence combining both the fine and jail time exists.

 In the first two cases, the conviction will be a misdemeanor, but in the third, the charge is elevated to felony status.
 Another potential felony charge will be connected to an individual who patronizes a prostitute under the age of 18, which is considered criminal sexual contact with a minor.

 It’s important to remember that a legitimate defense can often be crafted if the arrest was in conjunction with some form of entrapment.
 In such situations, the person who ended up making the arrest actively encouraged the accused to break the law, which is illegal.

 These types of circumstances exist when undercover law enforcement will specifically seek out an individual and offers sex for money.
 Knowing the potential problems with this particular approach, law enforcement usually tends to lean toward less blatant ways, but even that can constitute entrapment.

 The Criminal Defense Lawyer to Contact

-Therefore, if you or someone you know has been charged with patronizing a prostitute and are looking for quality legal representation, contact the Deaton Law Office.
+Therefore, if you or someone you know has been charged with patronizing a prostitute and are looking for quality legal representation, contact our criminal defense attorney at the Deaton Law Office.
 In practice since 2002, Rad Deaton will work hard to make sure that every possible legal avenue is pursued when it comes to your case, which means sometimes taking innovative approaches.
 Throughout it all, your counsel will be confidential in nature.
 Contact us today.